MarkoKacprzak/Powershell_scripts/Installer/README.txt

 Using it to update your system might or might not work. :)

 Prerequisites:
-- GitHub account
+- GitHub account with uploaded id_rsa.pub (public ssh-key)
-- SSH-Keypair (https://help.github.com/articles/generating-ssh-keys#platform-windows) #HOW TO DO THIS BEFORE GIT IS INSTALLED!?!?!?#
+- Copy your id_rsa.pub, id_rsa and known_host files into the /Install folder from ~/.ssh folder of authenticated machine
-- Windows 7 (64 bit)
+- Windows 7, 64 bit
-- Powershell
+- Powershell installed
 - For 64 bit compiling or redistribution: Microsoft Visual Studio 2010 already installed
-- Install.bat and GetTools.ps1 (Must be in the same folder!)

 Caveat:
 - Only support static CustusX3 builds atm, Qt can and will be buildt with shared/dynamic building.
+- SSC Tests and Examples does not build on Windows 32 bit.
+- CX Test does not build on Windows 32 bit.
+- UltrasonixServer does not build on Windows 32 bit.

 Install:
 1) Start -> Search for cmd -> Right click -> Run as Administrator
 2) C:\Path_to_files\> Install.bat
-3) Enter your name and email address (needed for configuring git)
+3a) If ITK-Snap selected: Click "Repair Microsoft Visual C++ 2010 x64 Redistributable to its original state." -> Next -> Finish
+    OR
+3b) If ITK-Snap selected: I have read and accepted the license terms -> Install -> Finish
-3) Wait for it to finish
+4) Wait for the script to finish
+5) Press Enter to convert machine to developer machine, Ctrl+C if not.

 PROBLEM SOLVING: